 How can health systems ensure the diligence and risk mitigation benefits of an RFP without the exorbitant time, resources, and costs associated with their current methodology?

 A network of engaged healthcare organizations that share common challenges and opportunities can collectively engage with vendor partners in a new way that is more efficient and effective for all involved.
 Common questions and answers can be crowdsourced to minimize unnecessary duplication.

 The future state of an RFI can be little more than an appropriate search and application of filters to instantly identify a relevant shortlist.
 For a deeper dive, posing general RFP-like questions in a common platform (with appropriate privacy controls) can help buyers ensure a more comprehensive question set while helping vendors avoid answering the same topic more than once.
 Enhanced by automatic comparison, simplified assessments and flexible analysis of results, the expectation is we can minimize decision-making risk for more vendor selections being made without the formal RFP we know today.

-By reimagining meetings and RFPs, the healthcare industry can simplify and antiquated process and enable decisions to be made with significantly fewer resources, less elapsed time, and lower costs.
+By re-imagining meetings and RFPs, the healthcare industry can simplify an antiquated process and enable decisions to be made with significantly fewer resources, less elapsed time, and lower costs.